nununo/pyVela2017/README.md

 Thanks
 ------

-This project wouldn't be possible without using several open source software packages.
-Here's a thank you note to the projects **Candle 2017** directly depends on; in particular to their authors, maintainers, contributors and sponsors:
+This project wouldn't be possible without several open source software packages; here's a thank you note to the projects **Candle 2017** directly depends on, in particular to their authors, maintainers, contributors and sponsors:

+* [Raspbian](https://raspbian.org), the operating system based on Debian optimized for the Raspberry Pi.
 * [Python](https://www.python.org/), the language and interpreter.
-* [Twisted](https://twistedmatrix.com/), an event-driven networking engine.
+* [Twisted](https://twistedmatrix.com/), the event-driven networking engine.
-* [txdbus](https://pypi.python.org/pypi/txdbus), a Twisted based interface to DBus.
+* [txdbus](https://pypi.python.org/pypi/txdbus), for its Twisted based interface to DBus.
 * [autobahn](https://crossbar.io/autobahn/), for its Twisted based WebSocket implementation.
 * [evdev](https://pypi.python.org/pypi/evdev), for its bindings to the Linux input handling subsystem.
 * [omxplayer](https://github.com/popcornmix/omxplayer), a flexible and high-performance Raspberry Pi command line video player.
 * [ALSA](https://www.alsa-project.org/main/index.php/Main_Page), the Advanced Linux Sound Architecture project.
 * [charts.js](https://www.chartjs.org), a simple yet flexible JavaScript charting library.
 * [chartjs-plugin-annotation.js](https://github.com/chartjs/chartjs-plugin-annotation), a charts.js plugin that draws lines and boxes on the chart area.

+Lastly, a thank you note to the [Raspberry Pi Foundation](https://www.raspberrypi.org) for the Raspberry Pi.